alixinne/glslt/README.md

 only the functions, types, globals and `#define` directives that are transitive dependencies of the functions specified by the `-K` argument are kept.

-Note that in this mode, no preprocessor directives (outside of `#define` and their use) are supported. `#version`, `#extension` and precision specifiers will be included at the top of the generated code.
+`#version`, `#extension` and precision specifiers will be included at the top of the generated code, if they were present in the input.

 As an example, compiling the previous example with `glsltcc -K=sdSphere` will only return the code for the sdSphere function, since it has no dependencies.

-This mode hasn't been tested throughly yet, so some types of declarations may not be supported.

 ## Features